ArcasProject/Arcas/docs/Tutorial/tutorial_iii.rst

 were asking for a hundred of articles.
 Some APIs have a limited number of articles that be can returned, thus using this practice we avoid overloading the API.

+Note that you need to require a :code:`key`  before being able to use :code:`arcas.Ieee` and :code:`arcas.Springer`.